-- Chief Executive Officer & President of Claridad, LLC, a digital and IoT consulting firm, since April 2018 - Vice President & General Manager of Cisco Systems Inc., a global technology company, where she managed the products and services business and operations, and built and operated centers of excellence, learning and knowledge, and innovation practices for scale - During her 22-year career at Cisco, she built effective networking, digital and security solutions, including strategies for IoT in smart cities and industrial and energy markets. - Fellow of the National Association of Corporate Directors - President of the Board of the IoT Talent Consortium, a membershipdriven non-profit organization, from 2016 through March 2018
+- Chief Executive Officer & President of Claridad, LLC, a digital and IoT consulting firm that provides Software-as-a-Service and services around automation and security, since April 2018 - Vice President & General Manager of Cisco Systems Inc., a global technology company, where she managed the products and services business and operations, and built and operated centers of excellence, learning and knowledge, and innovation practices for scale - During her 22-year career at Cisco, she built effective networking, digital and security solutions, including strategies for IoT in smart cities and industrial and energy markets. - Fellow of the National Association of Corporate Directors - President of the Board of the IoT Talent Consortium, a membershipdriven non-profit organization, from 2016 through March 2018

-- Columbus McKinnon Corp (2020-present) - Edison International and its publicly-listed subsidiary, Southern California Edison Company (2019-present)
+- Columbus McKinnon Corp.
+(2020-present) - Edison International and its publicly-listed subsidiary, Southern California Edison Company (2019-present) - Sykes Enterprises, Inc. (May 2021 September 2021)